jsn-02/Analyze-Network-Attacks/README.md

 *Ref 3: Server overload with continuous SYN requests and error messages experienced by legitimate visitors.*

-### Step 4: Writing the Cybersecurity Incident Report
+### Step 4: Write the Cybersecurity Incident Report

 The report below documents the type of network attack that was identified and explains how it disrupts normal website operations.